giantmolecules/ALT-ART-NET/README.md

 # ALT//ART//NET

-## A Network by and for artists...
+## A Network By and For Artists...

 ### GOAL